babafemisorinolu/babafemisorinolu.github.io/_pages/teaching.md

 #### STEM 140 – Reason and Abstraction: World of Computing
 **Semesters:**  Fall 2024, Fall 2026
 An introduction to the fundamental ideas of computation, abstraction, and logic.
 Students explore problem-solving through algorithmic thinking and learn how computing principles connect to real-world applications.

 ---

+#### CSCI 211 – Programming I (Python)
+**Semesters:** Fall 2025
+An introduction to programming and problem-solving using Python.
+Covers fundamental concepts such as data types, control structures, functions, and basic algorithms.
+Students gain hands-on experience through interactive coding exercises and projects.

+---